mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 ### Scoring

 Submissions are scored based on the training time needed to reach the target performance on each workload's validation set.
-The target metric may match the loss function or use another workload-specific metric such as error rate or BLEU score.
+The target metric may match the loss function or use another workload-specific metric, such as error rate or BLEU score.
 See the [**workload overview table**](#workloads) for the targets and metrics of each workload and the [**Defining target performance**](#defining-target-performance-and-max_runtime) section for how they were determined.
 The overall ranking is then determined by the scalar _AlgoPerf Benchmark Score_, which summarizes the _per-workload_ runtimes across all [**workloads**](#workloads), using integrated [**performance profiles**](#algoperf-benchmark-score-via-integrated-performance-profiles), as explained below.